Here's a selection of work I've have regarding digital spaces: internet forums, video games, and online communities.

-The search for alternative rhetorical practices is paramount in today's educational environment because rhetoric is no longer about persuasion, but about identification and understanding the cultural contexts which shape our beliefs, assumptions, and ourselves.
+The search for alternative rhetorical practices is paramount in today's educational environment because rhetoric is no longer about persuasion but about identification and understanding of the cultural contexts which shape our beliefs, assumptions, and ourselves.
 While the predominant rhetorical scholarship taught seems to stay within the realm of Aristotle, I argue for teaching this new "cool" rhetoric with Gloria Anzaldua, Jeff Rice, Jimmy Baca, and others as examples of compositional frameworks to use in the classroom and as a way to induce student creativity.

 Suicide notes are written privately and focused on explaining the decision, left after the individual cannot interact with anyone else.
 However, on the internet, suicide notes can become a public performance; because of this, we can look at the dialogue and rhetorical moves present as drama.
 In this research, I examined suicide notes, comparing handwritten suicide notes left after the act has been committed and the public performance of a member's suicide on 4chan's /b/ board.
 By changing the suicide from private to public, the entire meaning of the death itself is altered, becoming a form of grief-drama instead of writing a letter of absolution.

 I've also written about digital spaces in the context of: